 Applicability and Enforcement of the Code of Ethics

 This Code of Ethics applies to both entities and individuals that perform internal audit services.

 For IIA members and recipients of or candidates for IIA professional certifications, breaches of the Code of Ethics will be evaluated and administered according to The IIA’s Bylaws, the Process for Disposition of Code of Ethics Violation, and the Process for Disposition of Certification Violation.
 The fact that particular conduct is not mentioned in the Rules of Conduct does not prevent it from being unacceptable or discreditable, and therefore, the member, certification holder, or candidate can be liable for disciplinary action.

-NEW!
-Find Translations for the code of Ethics, available in 40 languages.
+Find Translations for the Code of Ethics, available in 40 languages.

 Code of Ethics — Principles

 Internal auditors are expected to apply and uphold the following principles:

 The integrity of internal auditors establishes trust and thus provides the basis for reliance on their judgment.

 Internal auditors exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 Internal auditors make a balanced assessment of all the relevant circumstances and are not unduly influenced by their own interests or by others in forming judgments.